Descending the Food Chain: Backpacking Glacier National Park’s Northern Loop

 Getting There West Glacier is about a 3.5-hour drive north of Missoula, MT.
 West Glacier and East Glacier are both serviced by Amtrak.
 The park’s free shuttle runs regularly between the Apgar Transit Center and St. Mary Visitor Center to numerous stops along the Going-to-the-Sun Road, including all four trailheads on this hiking itinerary, from early July through early September; see the park’s website for details.
 The 65-mile leg of this hiking itinerary begins at Siyeh Bend and finishes at Logan Pass; the 25-mile leg begins at Gunsight Pass Trailhead and finishes at Lake McDonald Lodge.
 They can be done in either order.

 Permit A permit is required for backcountry camping.
 Apply for one by April 15 for the best chances of getting a desired itinerary, especially if your plans include popular backcountry campsites like Fifty Mountain, Granite Park, Gunsight Lake, and Lake Ellen Wilson.
+All applications received by April 15 are sorted and processed randomly; applications received after April 16 are processed in the order they’re received.

 Map Trails Illustrated Glacier/Waterton National Park map no. 215 ($11.95; 800-962-1643, natgeomaps.com).